jamiguet/network-watch/README.md

 ## Example

-In this example *gmail-notifier* is configured with the help of *ja-network* it is automatically started and stopped when the network
+In this example *gmail-notifier* is configured with the help of *network-mode* it is automatically started and stopped when the network
 	is up or down respectively.

-	(require 'ja-network)
+	(require 'network-mode)
 	(require 'gmail-notifier)

 	(setq gmail-notifier-username "jamiguet")